KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/identitymap/README.md

 ![Test](../../../../../../../doc/patterns/images/identity_map_cn.png)

 The finder either returns the requested entity from internal map or performs a lookup on the underlying database to put the entity into the map.
-This happens transparent for the client that works with a particular entity.
+This happens transparent to the client that works with a particular entity.

 ![Test](../../../../../../../doc/patterns/images/identity_map_dn.png)